friendly-traceback/docs/docs/_sources/syntax_tracebacks_en_3.10.rst.txt

         -->
     SyntaxError: too many statically nested blocks

-        Seriously?

     A `SyntaxError` occurs when Python cannot understand your code.

     Python could not understand the code in the file 'TESTS:\syntax\too_many_nested_blocks.py'
-    beyond the location indicated by ^.
+    at the location indicated by ^.

        18:                  while 18:
        19:                   while 19: